 Fireworks can be an exciting way to celebrate.
 Fireworks need to be treated with respect and care.
-Consider attending a professional fireworks display in place of lighting personal fireworks.
+Consider viewing our professional fireworks display in place of lighting personal fireworks.

 Recommended Use Locations within Cedar City Limits (ordinance 17-18(F))

 All Classifications of fireworks that are permitted by State law may be used at times prescribed by state law.
-Also, it is recommended that fire works only be used in large open spaces where conditions are present to provide for fire control.
-Such recommended places include the South parking lot of Cedar High School; the parking lot at the Bicentennial Softball Complex; the Iron Springs Elementary parking lot; the Canyon View Middle School parking lot; the Aquatic Center parking lot; and the street between Bicentennial Soccer Complex parking lots.
+Recommended places include the South parking lot of Cedar High School; the parking lot at the Bicentennial Softball Complex; the Iron Springs Elementary parking lot; the Canyon View High School parking lot; the Aquatic Center parking lot; and the street between Bicentennial Soccer Complex parking lots.
 The street will be closed to traffic for the discharge dates.

 Discharge times and dates:

-Here are a few safety tips from the National Council on Fireworks Safety
+Safety tips from the National Council on Fireworks Safety:

-Obey local laws.
-If fireworks are not legal where you live, do not use them! (unincorporated areas of Iron County)
+- Obey local laws.
+If fireworks are not legal where you live, do not use them!
+(WUI defined areas and Unincorporated areas of Iron County)

-Always have water handy (a hose or buckets of water).
+- Always have water handy (a hose or buckets of water).
 Soak spent fireworks in water for 24 hours, away from other combustibles, before disposal.